LogoPixi’VN

 Here are various ways to load the assets:

-Load assets before the project starts
+Load assets at project start

 import { Assets, sound } from "@drincs/pixi-vn";